OpenDSA/OpenDSA/RST/en/NP/NPCoping.rst

 for :ref:`memory management <dynamic memory allocation> <Dynamic>`.
 This heuristic doesn't merely tend to give better performance than simple first fit.
-The decreasing first fit heuristic can be proven to require no more than 11/9 the optimal number of bins.
+The decreasing first fit heuristic has been proven to require no more than 11/9 the optimal number of bins.
 Thus, we have a guarantee on how much inefficiency can result when using the heuristic (about 22%).